By Jim Ferri

 Around the corner on Katelijnestraat I stumbled across Lady Chocolates, which also seemed popular gauging by the number of people going in and out.
 But when I saw the promotional signs in the windows – “Belgian Chocolates – Promo Best Price – Best Buy” – I realized its popularity was based on price and decided to pass it by.

-Finally, the Best Belgian Chocolate in Bruges: Dumon Artisanale Chocolatier
+Finally…Nirvana, the Best Chocolate in Bruges: Dumon Artisanale Chocolatier

 It was the next day when I discovered Dumon.
 It was in a tiny 400-year-old brick building on the street directly behind Market Square, looking more like a cottage than the chocolate Utopia it turned out to be.